 The demon shook her head slowly.
 "No, Lady Priestess.
 I wasn't raised with dog demons.
-I don't know any, and I'm trying to find one in hopes that they will know something of my family."
+I don't know any and I'm trying to find one in hopes that they will know something of my family."

 Kaede frowned.
 It was widely held that there were no dog demons in the Far North, and that they would never go there, so that begged the question of how this particular dog demon got there in the first place.
-Looking at Shippo's face, though, it was hard to continue an interrogation, so she played along.
+Looking at Shippo's face, though, made it hard to continue an interrogation, so she played along.
 "If ye be in search of information about ye lineage, Inuyasha is hardly the one to help ye.
 He is a half-demon, and he too was raised away from most other dog demons.
 I'd wager he would know as much as ye seem to.
 The dog demons of the West would be a better choice."

 "Isn't it?"
 Shippo asked.

-The demon shook her head, cheeks growing a little pink.
+She shook her head, cheeks growing a little pink.
 "It would be, if I weren't me…"

-"Explain, demon."
-Kaede said, turning back to her fire.
+"Explain, demon," Kaede said, turning back to her fire.

 She sighed.
 "I lack a sense of direction.
 It's worse than that, really.
 If someone points me north, I will eventually be heading south, and if someone points me west, I will eventually arrive at the eastern sea.
 My feet tend to lead me in circles, and I never suspect that I'm heading the wrong way until I get to somewhere I've already been.
-I've tried everything I can think of to stay on track, but I always lose my way.
+I've tried everything I can think of to stay on track, but I always lose my way eventually.
 I'm certain if I didn't have a sense of smell, I wouldn't have been able to find this place at all.
-I met a traveling musician that visited here recently on the road and he told me to follow his scent back.
+I met a traveling musician that visited here recently and he told me to follow his scent back.
 I know that if it had rain since he'd been here, I would have been lost all over again."

-"That's horrible."
-Shippo said, worried about his new friend.
-"How do you get home, if you are always lost?"
+"That's horrible," Shippo said, worried about his new friend.
+"How do you get home if you are always lost?"

-"I don't."
-She replied, swirling her tea.
+"I don't," she replied, swirling her tea.
 "I don't really have a home."